sagemath/trac_to_gh/Issue 7045.md

 It's been tested on

 * Sun Studio 12.1 on my own SPARC running Solaris 10 update 7 in 32-bit mode
 * sage.math (64-bit)
 * bsd.math in 32-bit mode only

+Issue created by migration from https://trac.sagemath.org/ticket/7045